jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (1) Notwithstanding anything in this Act, but subject to any prohibitions, limitations, restrictions, or conditions imposed by or pursuant to any regulations made under this Act,—
   (a) any carrier may have possession of a firearm, airgun, pistol, imitation firearm, restricted weapon, ammunition, or explosive in the course of carriage under a contract of carriage:
   (b) any person who seizes any article, being a firearm, airgun, pistol, imitation firearm, restricted weapon, ammunition, or explosive, in the exercise of a power conferred on him by any Act may have possession of that article so long as he is acting in the exercise of that power and in connection with his official duties.
-(2) In subsection (1)(a), carrier includes any postal operator within the meaning of the Postal Services Act 1998.
+(2) In subsection (1)﻿(a), carrier includes any postal operator within the meaning of the Postal Services Act 1998.

 ### 74 Regulations
 (1) The Governor-General may, from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) regulating the issue, renewal, and replacement of permits and licences and the granting of endorsements:
   (b) prescribing the manner and content of applications for permits, licences, and endorsements and of other applications under this Act, and requiring such applications to be supported by statutory declarations and by such other documents or information as may be prescribed:
-  (ba) providing for photographs of licence holders to be affixed to or imaged into dealers licences or firearms licences or both and prescribing requirements in relation to those photographs:
+  (ba) providing for photographs of licence holders to be affixed to or imaged into dealers’ licences or firearms licences or both and prescribing requirements in relation to those photographs:
   (c) providing for applicants for firearms licences to pass theoretical and practical tests as to their ability to handle firearms safely or to undergo courses of training designed to teach them to handle firearms safely:
   (d) exempting applicants or classes of applicants for firearms licences from passing tests prescribed under paragraph (c):
   (e) prescribing conditions to which permits, licences, and endorsements shall be subject: